How To Write A Thesis - A Step by Step Guide

 For a strong thesis statement, it should be specific and usually found somewhere in the first paragraph of the thesis paper.

-A great thesis statement is the one that should only cover what is being discussed in the paper with the help of specific evidence.
+A great thesis statement is one that should only cover what is being discussed in the paper with the help of specific evidence.

 The method section explains how you have conducted the whole research.
 This will let the users check the paper's validity.